-We had cash and cash equivalents of \$77.7 million as of May 31, 2020 and \$33.2 million as of February 29, 2020.
-Our cash equivalents are comprised primarily of cash, certificates of deposit and money market accounts held at banks.
+We had cash and cash equivalents of \$222.1 million as of August 31, 2020 and \$33.2 million as of February 29, 2020.
+Our cash equivalents are comprised primarily of cash and money market accounts held at banks.
 Due to the short-term nature of these instruments, we believe that we do not have any material exposure to changes in the fair value of our investment portfolio as a result of changes in interest rates.
 Declines in interest rates, however, would reduce future interest income.